-BLS is a core requirement and as such a face to face course will be funded if it is not delivered on the teaching programme or in the trainees practice.
+BLS is a core annual requirement and must include adults and paediatric CPR and AED.
+As such a face to face course will be funded if it is not delivered on the teaching programme or in the trainees practice.

 Examination fees, e-portfolio costs, affiliation to or membership of the RCGP or registration for certification will not be reimbursed.